JuliaLang/julia/doc/src/manual/missing.md

 3

 julia> x[2]
-ERROR: MissingException: the value at index (2,) is missing [...]
+ERROR: MissingException: the value at index (2,) is of type Missing [...]
 ```